How to Ship Oilfield Chemicals: Complete Logistics Guide

 Drilling fluids (drilling mud)

 Drilling fluids serve multiple functions simultaneously: they cool and lubricate the drill bit, carry rock cuttings to the surface, maintain hydrostatic pressure to prevent blowouts, and stabilize the wellbore wall.
 Drilling fluids can be water-based, oil-based, or synthetic-based, each with different chemical compositions and handling requirements.
 Many drilling fluid components are classified as hazardous materials.
+For a deeper look at the equipment and compliance requirements, see our guide to shipping drilling fluids and additives.

 Completion chemicals